sammancoaching/website/index.md

 - Having a bigger effect than you perhaps would in other roles, seeing results in many teams.
 - A community of other coaches using the method, giving you support and professional development opportunities.

 You can find full details of the Samman method in the book ["Technical Agile Coaching with the Samman method"](https://leanpub.com/techagilecoach) by Emily Bache.
 If you would like to find a Samman Coach to employ, please get in touch with [ProAgile](http://proagile.eu).
-If you would like to find out more about the community of coaches and what it is like to use the Samman method, please follow [@CoachingSamman](https://twitter.com/coachingsamman) on twitter, or get in touch with [ProAgile](http://proagile.eu).
+If you would like to find out more about the community of coaches and what it is like to use the Samman method, please follow [@CoachingSamman](https://twitter.com/coachingsamman) on twitter, or sign up for the [Early adopter mailing list](https://proagile.typeform.com/to/XyUGF46D).

 ## About this site